Senior Management Team

 Tara Kovach has more than 13 years of experience in developing and implementing health communication programs, with an emphasis on child health and nutrition, maternal/reproductive health, and infectious disease prevention and control, including work on HIV/AIDS and malaria.
 She has an MPH from Johns Hopkins University, with a dual focus on maternal/child health and health communication.
 Her expertise includes strengthening government coordination of country health initiatives, developing advocacy and media campaigns, conducting formative research and assessments, conducting training and capacity building activities, developing consensus-based national strategies and frameworks, and operationalizing them with partners at regional and district levels.
 Prior to joining FHI 360, she worked in the Social Marketing Division of Hill & Knowlton Public Relations.

-Tina Lloren comes to FANTA with more than 12 years of experience in nutrition and food security programming.
-Prior to joining FANTA, she worked as a regional nutrition advisor with Save the Children.
-She has also previously worked with the Famine Early Warning System Network at Chemonics International and has served as a Food Policy Fellow in the Leland-Emerson Hunger Fellows Program.
+Tina Lloren has 18 years of experience in the design, implementation, and management of international nutrition and food security programs.
+Her expertise covers community-based programming, clinic-focused interventions, and national-level technical support and advocacy.
+With FANTA, Tina oversaw the FANTA Mozambique portfolio as the Country Program Manager from 2012-2014 before joining the headquarters-based team, where she oversees the management and technical quality of country-based activities and headquarters-based initiatives and tools.
+Prior to joining FANTA, she designed and advised nutrition programs as a regional nutrition advisor with Save the Children; led and supported food security- and nutrition-related surveys and assessments; supported the management of the Famine Early Warning System Network at Chemonics International; served as a Food Policy Fellow with the US-based Congressional Hunger Center; and provided health care and HIV testing services in a US-based clinic.
 She began her overseas career as a Peace Corps Volunteer in Kenya.
 She has an MPH in international health and development with a concentration in nutrition and food security from Tulane University and a BS in secondary education with a concentration in Spanish from the University of Wisconsin-Madison.